-of Community Broadcasters, they established community-based radio and stations operated by people of color as integral contributors to public radio's overall service.
+Prior to launching SRG, Tom and Terry were the founding executives of the National Federation of Community Broadcasters from 1975 to 1984, where they established community-based radio, remote rural services, and stations operated by people of color as integral contributors to public radio's service.